Solis, Texas

 Solis is a census-designated place (CDP) in Cameron County, Texas, United States.
-The population was 512 at the 2010 census.
+The population was 722 at the 2020 census.
 It is part of the Brownsville–Harlingen Metropolitan Statistical Area.

 Geography

 Solis is located in western Cameron County at 26.168246°N 97.846081°W, west of the city of La Feria.
-The CDP has two separate sections, northern and southern, separated by an extension of the La Feria city limits, which follow the Interstate 2/U.S. Route 83 freeway west from the city center.
+The CDP has two separate sections, northern and southern, separated by an extension of the La Feria city limits, which follow the Interstate 2/U.S. Route 83 freeway west of the city center.
 Solis is bordered to the north by the Ratamosa CDP.
 Harlingen is 10 mi to the east, and McAllen is 25 mi to the west via I-2.

 According to the United States Census Bureau, the Solis CDP has a total area of 4.2 km2, of which 0.03 sqkm, or 0.67%, is water.

 Demographics

+Solis first appeared as a census designated place in the 2000 U.S. census.